antoniomagherini99/Waves_Lab_Experiment/README.md

 # Waves_Lab_Experiment

-Waves project carried out in the Water Lab at TU Delft.
+Waves project carried out in the Hydraulic Engineering Lab at TU Delft.

 Aim of the project: observing the differences in energy dissipation for different wave conditions and transfer to different frequencies.